Call for Papers

 Ioanna RAVANI, Dimitri MAKRIS, Abdallah BENSLIMANE,

-Hubert MERCIER, Philippe LELASSEUX.
+Hubert MERCIER, Philippe LELASSEUX, Yann COULAIS,

-DATES TO RETAIN :
+IMPORTANT DATES :

 Return of the intention form: today.

-Paper submission deadline: January 29, 2005.
+Paper submission deadline: January 29, 2005 (extended to February 5).

 Paper acceptance notification: March 15, 2005.